elodieandrieu/elodieandrieu.github.io/_pages/research.md

 ### Work in progress

 Next version: Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
-Subramanian)
+Subramanian).
+Working on BGT data.

 ### Publications